 You can write effective retargeting subject lines by overcoming objections, offering something to sweeten the deal, or saying that you have corrected your mistake.

 It’s important to decide on what you consider success before you run an A/B test.

 Most email campaign software has built-in tools for A/B testing.
-You can use Campaign Monitor, MailChimp or Active Campaign to run A/B testing.
+For example, you can use Campaign Monitor, MailChimp, or Active Campaign to run A/B testing.

 According to Alchemy Worx, which analyzed 21 billion emails sent by 2,500 brands, the top five most effective subject line keywords were:

 In another study from Alchemy Worx, which analyzed 24.6 billion emails, the top subject line keywords for open rates were:

 Based on Digital Marketer’s analysis of 125 million emails they sent in 2014, some top subject line keywords to try are: